marcuswhybrow/ray-peat-rodeo/src/documents/2010-11-19-endotoxin-with-the-herb-doctors.md

 !AM [28:04] How about the association of cancer with endotoxin production?

 Every level you look at, practically, is a promoting effect.
 There are a few positive effects of endotoxin.
-Long exposure to these toxins will build up certain defences, but beyond that very basic kind of immunity, which includes things like HDL [^hdl] cholesterol.
+Long exposure to these toxins will build up certain defences, but beyond that very basic kind of immunity, which includes things like HDL ^[High Density Lipoproteins] cholesterol.
 The lipoproteins are defences against the endotoxins, largely, so that's one of the defensive effects of high cholesterol.
 The reactions beyond that very simple level of defence are all pro-inflammatory, tend to stimulate development of fibrosis as a sign of deteriorating tissue function.
 Fibrosis and atrophy make the tumor harder to get at and more autonomous.
 The atrophy effect is something that estrogen participates in in many ways.

 The medical establishment has convinced the public that estrogen has some anabolic protective effects, especially through the bone, preventing osteoporosis.
 But the overall effect of the inflammation produced by endotoxin creates a systemic age-like atrophy of all of the tissues.
 Osteoporosis, for example, is extremely sensitive to endotoxin.
 Endotoxin activates all of the factors that stop the bone replacement and accelerate its decomposition.
 And it's those atrophic processes that weaken the immune system's ability to remove a cancer once it starts.
 So, atrophy and tumor formation are really very closely connected and endotoxin is pushing on both of those in an unfavourable way.

-[^hdl]: High Density Lipoproteins

 !
 [31:15] Pretty scarey, huh.
 The whole thing about your food—what you eat and what you shouldn't eat—really should be taken quiet seriously just because it's a very inexpensive way to stay healthy.
 There's no drugs involved.
 There's no treatment involved.
 You're your own doctor, and the more you take of yourself, in terms of what you put into your body, the better off you're gonna be.